kjsce-codecell/Git-CheatSheet/README.md

 	git reset --hard sha

-sha is the alphanumeric  you find when using `git log`
+sha is the alphanumeric.
+You find sha hash using `git log`

 #### Branches